zafriazman/PruneQuant-TrafClassif/README.md

 # PruneQuant-TrafClassif

-PruneQuant-TrafClassif simplifies traffic classification using the ISCXVPN2016 dataset.
+PruneQuant-TrafClassif performs efficient traffic classification using the ISCXVPN2016, USTC-TFC2016, CICIOT2022, and ITC-NET-AUDIO-5 dataset.
 Follow these steps to get started.
+Change dataset argument from `iscx2016vpn`  to `ustctfc2016` or `ciciot2022` or `itcnetaudio5` accordingly.

 &nbsp;